Customer aftercare & maintenance

 Chewing gum removal: Removal of individual pieces of chewing gum can be carried out by treating each piece with a freezing spray and then scraping off the hardened gum with a wall/paint scraper.

 Washing can be carried out using a portable pressure washer (up to 150 bar rating) to remove dirt, grime and moss.
-Providing care is taken not to damage the Rhino surface with excessive pressure.
+Providing care is taken not to damage the Resin surface with excessive pressure.
 Only cold water should be used and the water lance must be kept at least 200mm from the surface and a fan type jet used.

 Cement or Concrete Marks